elastic/rally/docs/track.rst

 * ``name`` (mandatory): A descriptive name of the challenge.
 Should not contain spaces in order to simplify handling on the command line for users.
 * ``description`` (optional): A human readable description of the challenge.
 * ``default`` (optional): If true, Rally selects this challenge by default if the user did not specify a challenge on the command line.
-If your track only defines one challenge, it is implicitly selected as default, otherwise you need define ``"default": true`` on exactly one challenge.
+If your track only defines one challenge, it is implicitly selected as default, otherwise you need to define ``"default": true`` on exactly one challenge.
 * ``schedule`` (mandatory): Defines the workload.
 It is described in more detail above.

 .. note::